nimiq/nimiq.github.io/tutorials/tutorial-03-transactions.md

 ## Create and Store a Wallet

-Creating a [Nimiq Wallet](https://github.com/nimiq-network/core/blob/ed21cda4dcdf1d4cee24842f2e1cb56c1240565e/src/main/generic/wallet/Wallet.js) is as simple as:
+Creating a Nimiq wallet is as simple as:

 ```js
 const wallet = await Nimiq.Wallet.generate();
 ```

-And then we can use the `localStorage` to store the wallet.
+The code above will generate a new random wallet whenever you reload the page.
+But we can use `localStorage` to store our wallet.
 With the following snippet in `start()`, the app will try to load a previously stored wallet or otherwise create a new wallet and store it.